linuxnico/neo-6M/README.md

 # required:

-geopy library if you want geolocalize your gps point
+geopy library if you want to geolocalize your gps point

 https://github.com/geopy/geopy